scottish-government-design-system/designsystem.gov.scot/components/tabs/index.md

 ## Usage

 When using tabs for content it's best to use clear and succinct labels to describe the content in each tab.
-Tabs hide content from the user, so it is important to make it clear what the content each tab is about.
+Tabs hide content from the user, so it is important to make it clear what the content in each tab is about.

 You should order tabs based on user needs, with the most needed section of content in the first tab.